petedejoy/documentation/v2/clickstream/destinations/doubleclick-floodlight.md

 sidebar: platform_sidebar
 ---

 Astronomer Clickstream makes it easy to send your data to Doubleclick Floodlight.
-Once you follow the steps below, your data will be routed through our platform and pushed to Doubleclick Floodlight in the appropriate format.
+Once you follow the steps below,your data will be routed through our platform and pushed to Doubleclick Floodlight in the appropriate format.

+## What is DoubleClick Floodlight and how does it work?

+DoubleClick Floodlight is a system developed by Google used for ad tracking and reporting.
+It operates by creating an image pixel tag to track user action once they click on a Google Ad.
+By using a single set of Floodlight tags, it avoids cross-channel redundancy.
+It also integrates directly with AdWords and Google Analytics to track all activity accross multiple platforms.

+DoubleClick Floodlight requires the installation of an HTML `Floodlight tag` on every page that you want to track.
+When a customer clicks an ad that lands them on a page with a `Floodlight tag` embedded within the HTML, the tag sends data about the conversion back to DoubleClick.
+Setting this up on every page that you want to track is burdensome and requires a commitment from your dev team to write custom event tracking code and learn new tags to make the tool work for your business.
+That's where we come in.

+## Why send data to DoubleClick Floodlight using Astronomer Clickstream?

+By integrating DoubleClick Floodlight with Astronomer Clickstream, you can send information directly to DoubleClick without even using the `Floodlight tag`.
+Once you enable it as a destination in your Astronomer UI, your data will routed by Astronomer and sent to DoubleClick.
+By using Astronomer to enable DoubleClick, you eliminate the need for additional developer resources and custom event tracking code.

 ##Getting Started with Doubleclick Floodlight and Astronomer Clickstream